deepakkum21/angular-19-signal/angular-interview.md

 ## Emulated [Default]

 1. Angular `emulates Shadow DOM` behavior by `adding a unique attribute` to each element and its associated styles.`ng-reflect or ng-...`
+    - `nghost-c0` - for component
+    - `ngcontent-c1` - for elements inside the component
 2. Why use it?

     - `Ensures style isolation and encapsulation.`